Deep Limits of Residual Neural Networks: Introduction

 Crucially for our purposes, the additional term $x$ in \eqref{eq:ResNet} compared to \eqref{eq:CNN} allows us to write

-where $X_{i+1}^{(n)}=f_i(X_i^{(n)}) \in \R^d$ is the output of layer $i$ and where we have introduced a factor $\frac1n$ with $\sigma$ for scaling purposes.
+where $X_{i+1}^{(n)}=f_i(X_i^{(n)}) \in \R^d$ is the output in layer $i+1$ and where we have introduced a factor $\frac1n$ with $\sigma$ for scaling purposes.
 We have also added superscripts $(n)$ to $X_i^{(n)}$, $K^{(n)}_i$ and $b^{(n)}_i$ to indicate that these weights and biases belong to the network with $n$ layers.
-As observed in~\cite{haber2017learning,E2017,lu17}, this describes an explicit Euler characterisation of the ordinary differential equation (ODE)
+Remember that, in this paper, we will use the same activation function in each layer: $\sigma_i = \sigma$.
+As observed in~\cite{haber2017learning,E2017,lu17}, this setup describes an explicit Euler characterisation of the ordinary differential equation (ODE)

 with time step $1/n$.
 Here $X$, $K$, and $b$ denote real-valued functions on $[0,1]$.
-This observation has been used to motivate new neural network architectures based on discretisations of partial/ordinary differential equations, e.g.~\cite{haber17,treister18,ruthotto18,lu17}.
+This observation has been used to motivate new neural network architectures based on discretisations of partial/ordinary differential equations, e.g.~\cite{haber17,treister18,ruthotto18,lu17,chen18,grathwohl18AAA}.

 Since the \emph{forward pass} through ResNet is given by a discretised ODE in \eqref{eq:ResNetEuler}, a natural question is whether the deep limit ($n\to \infty)$ of ResNet indeed gives us back the ODE.
 We need to be a bit more careful, however, when formulating this question, and distinguish between the training step and the use of a trained network.
 The latter consists of applying \eqref{eq:ResNetEuler} through all layers (with known $K^{(n)}_i$ and $b^{(n)}_i$ obtained by training the network) with a single given input datum $x$ as initial condition, $X_0=x$.
 The deep limit question in this case then becomes whether solutions of this discretised process converge to the solution (Lipschitz continuity of $x\mapsto \sigma(Kx+b)$ guarantees a unique solution, by standard ODE theory) of the ODE.
 Our Corollary~\ref{cor:convergenceforwardpass} shows that they do, in a pointwise sense.
-In order to derive this corollary from Lemma~\ref{lem:convergenceforwardpass} we require the trained weights and biases, $K^{(n)}_i$ and $b^{(n)}_i$, to converge (up to a subsequence) to sufficiently regular weights and biases, $K$ and $b$, which can be used in the ODE.
+In order to derive this corollary we require the trained weights and biases, $K^{(n)}_i$ and $b^{(n)}_i$, to converge (up to a subsequence) to sufficiently regular weights and biases, $K$ and $b$, which can be used in the ODE.
 This requires us to carefully analyse the training step.
 The main result of this paper, Theorem~\ref{thm:MainRes:Conv}, does exactly that.